ncdenaozi/ncdenaozi.github.io/index.md

 - Specialized in Embedded system and hardware-software system development
 - Of course, I am familiar with C++, because a modest man can never master C++.
 - Have a deep base in network and network devices, including FPGA development and sequential logics.
+- You can always view my public github repo at [https://github.com/ncdenaozi?tab=repositories]
 - Also an amateur photographer, travel and taking pictures.
 - eveonline player.